uamv/gravity-slider-fields/readme.txt

 If value relations have been defined, they will be displayed along with the field label in form entry details and when using merge tags.

-= Please Note =
-Currently, slider fields are not supported for ajax enabled forms.

 = Credits =
 In order to play nice with touch devices, Gravity Slider Fields utilizes [noUiSlider](http://refreshless.com/nouislider "noUiSlider") (developed by [Léon Gersen](http://twitter.com/LeonGersen))